tanchu-git/stream-analytics-btc/README.md

-# Fun Project with Azure Stream Analytics
+# Mini Project with Azure Stream Analytics
-Mini project with Azure Event Hubs and Azure Stream Analytics.
+Exploring and learning Azure Event Hubs and Azure Stream Analytics.
 Where I try to use Stream Analytics to analyze Bitcoin trading stream from Binance in real-time for anomalies.

 ## Python script
 Binance offers a simple WebSocket API for real-time trading data.
 I did some light processing on the raw streaming data before sending it to Azure Event Hubs.
 Detailed comments in [python_script](https://github.com/tanchu-git/stream_analytics_btc/blob/main/python_script/btc_stream.py).